ADVERTISEMENT

 High Sierra Music Festival, Quincy

 But neither tie-dye nor a vintage Volkswagen is required to partake of the positive vibes and enjoy the eclectic array of music on stages scattered around the fairgrounds.
 You’ll find mainstream rock, soul, folk, jazz, and bluegrass, too; past performers have included Steve Winwood, My Morning Jacket, and Gillian Welch.
-The 2023 lineup features Jason Isbell and the 400 Unit, Thievery Corporation, the Del McCoury Band, and the Infamous Stringdusters.
+The festival also frequently highlights local-to-the-Bay Area favorites like Rainbow Girls and the California Honeydrops.

 The festival’s location is a perfect launching point to explore the nearby natural marvels of the lightly traveled Lost Sierra, from the Feather River and the vast Sierra Valley to the spectacular Lakes Basin Recreation Area, a wonderland of easily accessible lakes and ponds and some of the best hiking in the Sierra.
 First come, first served tent camping is included with the purchase of a festival pass, RVs are welcome (with a vehicle pass), and there are a few nearby motels, but book ahead, as they fill up fast. —D.R.